 What's up with Waldorf Education's tech approach?

-The slew of media coverage around the impact and distraction of tech in the classroom are endless.
-From the New York Times to the Atlantic to the Guardian to the Washington Post the stories and opinions keep rolling in but the consensus is clear: devices in the classroom cause distractions and phone-free environments are more supportive for learning, connection and engagement.
+The slew over coverage and research arising is endless.
+The stories and opinions keep rolling in but the consensus is clear: devices in the classroom cause distractions and phone-free environments are more supportive for learning, connection, engagement. and long term joy and mental well-being for our children.

-According to Social psychologist and author of The Anxious Generation, Jonathan Haidt, schools and communities need to follow 4 key guidelines to changing the norm when it comes to tech (source, CNN)
+According to Social psychologist and author of the recently published book, The Anxious Generation, Jonathan Haidt, schools and communities need to follow 4 key guidelines to changing the norm when it comes to tech and the well being of students (source, CNN)

 No. 1: No smartphones before high school.
 We must clear them out of middle school and elementary school.
 Just let kids have a flip phone or phone watch when they become independent.